11 Peel & Stick Wallpapering Tips for Spring Décor

 I’ve tried the kitchen drawer liners that offer a grip, but somehow they find a way to move around over time.
 Eliminate this problem by using wallpaper as your liner, while also adding style.
 This singed grey design will give your drawers a fresh and unique look.

 Display your creative side by turning the top of your desk into a chalkboard.
-This chalkboard wallpaper would also work well on a kids' play table, or on a designated space on the wall to create a more traditional chalkboard space.
+This chalkboard peel and stick wallpaper would also work well on a kids’ play table, or on a designated space on the wall to create a more traditional chalkboard space.

 What creative ways have you used wallpaper to decorate your home or furniture?
 Let us know in the comments!